Jay Cleroux, DVM

 Favorite Thing About Working at Rutland Hospital:

-Laverne likes that no two days at work are ever the same.
-He especially enjoys seeing the exotic pets, such as birds and pocket pets, that come through the clinic.
+That no two days at work are ever the same and especially enjoys seeing the exotic pets, such as birds and pocket pets, that come through the clinic.

 Pets:

-Laverne has 2 corgis, 2 cats, numerous chickens, alpacas, pheasants, pigeons, doves, chinchillas, a rabbit and koi.
+Laverne has 2 corgis named Zoe and Pooh, 4 cats, numerous chickens, pheasants, pigeons, doves, chinchillas, a rabbit and koi.

 Hobbies:

-Laverne enjoys art, travel, wine, and gardening.
-He has completed the Okanagan Master Gardener Course.
+Art, travel, wine, and gardening.
+Has completed the Okanagan Master Gardener Course.

 Charissa Ridderbroek, DVM